 Morphological anomalies during the pneumatization process, such as overpneumatized ethmoid bullae, extensively pneumatized middle turbinate, or enlargement of agger nasi cells may lead to frontal sinus obstruction by the anatomical anomalies or inflamed mucosa leading to dysfunction of the normal ciliary action and stagnation of mucus resulting in an anaerobic environment that stimulates bacterial growth.

 The presentation is most commonly seen in patients 6 to 15 years old but may include all ages.
-The patient will show a fluctuating, tender swelling of the frontal scalp.
-A "doughy" erythematous forehead swelling associated with fever is sometimes considered a pathognomonic finding of pott puffy tumor.
+The patient will classically show a fluctuant, tender swelling of the frontal scalp.
+A "doughy" erythematous forehead swelling associated with fever is considered pathognomonic of Pott puffy tumor.
 The most common presentation is a combination of forehead swelling, headache, fever, and rhinorrhea (nasal congestion or purulent/non-purulent secretion).
 In some cases, fever can be absent.
 Other signs/symptoms that may present in PPT include periorbital swelling, nausea/vomiting, cutaneous fistulas, meningitis, or encephalitis.

 In the pediatric population, nonspecific symptoms can be present, and they vary depending on the severity of the infection.
 The indolent course usually presents with headache, rhinorrhea, and fever.
 The presence of a fluctuant, tender swelling of the frontal scalp should place PPT high in the differential.